 You will have to keep paying your maintenance fees and/or loan payments.
 Like any other option to exit your timeshare, you will need to keep paying your loan or maintenance fees to avoid damaging your credit.

 There are additional costs associated with resale.
-Whether you list it for a small amount on a do-it-yourself platform, or you pay a commission for a real estate licensee to sell your timeshare, you may have to pay closing costs and fees, all depending on how you negotiate the sale of your timeshare.
+Whether you list it for a small amount on a timeshare resale marketplace, or you pay a commission for a real estate licensee to sell your timeshare, you may have to pay closing costs and fees, all depending on how you negotiate the sale of your timeshare.

 Now that you have the facts about reselling your timeshare, let’s look at how the process of selling your timeshare works.